(CNN) – A man was killed by a tree felled in the storms that moved through east Texas over the weekend, authorities said Sunday

 “Most river sites have rising water levels,” the National Weather Service said.
 “Heavy rainfall along the Ohio and Wabash rivers will cause water levels to rise to minor flood stage around mid-week.”

 In the Pacific Northwest, winter storm warnings remain in effect for higher elevations, and heavy snow is forecast through Tuesday.

 The avalanche danger will remain high into early next week, and the storm system will track into the northern Rockies on Monday, the National Weather Service said.

 While many areas along the East Coast were hammered by storms, other regions experienced unseasonably warm weather.

-Pittsburgh was 71 on Saturday — breaking a 130-year-old record of 68 degrees set in 1890.
+It was 71 degrees in Pittsburgh on Saturday, breaking the record of 68 degrees set in 1890.
 The city will see more warm weather Sunday, but temperatures are expected to drop to a high of 48 degrees.

 Two other cities that set record highs Saturday were Blacksburg, Virginia, (67, breaking 59, set in 2005) and Poughkeepsie, New York (68, breaking 63, set in 1975).